Resources for Navigating Through Hard Times

 While today’s economy does not provide the best job–hunting climate, lawyers will be best served exploring multiple channels for their next career move.

 - The D.C.
-Bar has recently partnered with Job Target, the world’s largest third–party operator of niche job boards, to give Bar members access to an expansive network of potential employers, giving them an edge in today’s intensely competitive market.
+Bar is partnered with YourMembership.com to give Bar members access to an expansive network of potential employers, giving them an edge in today’s intensely competitive market.
 Explore the Bar’s newly revamped Career Center today and find your perfect job match!

 - Many voluntary bar associations also maintain their own career centers to connect job seekers with employers.